LaTeX-Bibitem-Styler/latex-bibitemstyler/README.md

 ##### Bibliography Style
 - PLAIN.
 Simply rewrite the file with different preamble and postamble.
 - APLHA.
 Generate bibliography file with cites in alphabetical order.
 - UNSRT.
-Generate  bibliography  file  with  cites  in  order  of  appearance  (goes through  all your latex project’s tex files and fetches all cite references).
+Generate bibliography file with cites in order of appearance (goes through all your LaTeX project’s `.tex` files and fetches all cite references).

 ##### Preamble
 You might want to change your bibliography file’s predefined preamble.